Best things to do in Covent Garden Market London

-Stocking an amazing selection of crystals, gemstones, Tarot card and all things spiritual the Astrology Shop is not to be missed.
+Stocking an amazing selection of crystals, gemstones, Tarot cards and all things spiritual the Astrology Shop is not to be missed.
 I could go on forever about this shop and its goodies which include Feng-Shui accessories, incense, loads of astrological books and bits and bobs, buddha figures, candles, dreamcatchers, and pretty things!

-You can have your personalised astrological birth-charts and interpretations while-you-wait.
+You can have your personalised astrological birth charts and interpretations while you wait.

 If you want to see a cute Christmas movie set in Covent Garden see if you can get Last Christmas on Netflix or DVD.
 This movie shows you highlights of both Covent Garden which features some beautiful places to search out in London and it stars Emilia Clark from Game of Thrones.

-Where to eat in Covent Garden
+Places to eat Covent Garden